Mystic Pizza Filming Locations

 Kat then heads over to an interview for a babysitting job for architect Tim Travers’ (William R. Moses) 4 year old daughter Phoebe (Porscha Radcliffe).
 Tim’s house is located on Breen Road in the village of Watch Hill in Westerly, Rhode Island.

-Tim’s purpose for being in Mystic is the renovation of a client’s home, actually located on Water’s Edge Road.
+Tim’s purpose for being in Mystic is the renovation of a client’s home, actually located at 4 Water’s Edge Road.

 This is the back side of the renovation house.